 - Clean, wash and pat dry pig trotters.
 Cube

-- Boil a hot pot of water, add a few slices of ginger, 4 tsp of shaoxing wine and pig trotters.
+- Boil a hot pot of water, add a few slices of ginger, 4 teaspoon of shaoxing wine and pig trotters.

 - Cover the lid and bring to boil.